mamuts1532/django-docker-cv/Dockerfile_V2/README_V2.md

 ## Description

-This version has the following additional features:
+This version has the following additional features in the Dockerfile:

-- Use a envaironment called venv and is activate with the line `RUN python3 -m venv /opt/venv` of the dockerfile.
+- Use a environment called venv and is activate with the line `RUN python3 -m venv /opt/venv`.
-- Collect static file with the line ´´´RUN /opt/venv/bin/python3 manage.py collectstatic --noinput´´´ of the dockerfile.
+- Collect static file with the line `RUN /opt/venv/bin/python3 manage.py collectstatic --noinput`.
-- Run app with gunicorn with the line ´´´CMD /opt/venv/bin/gunicorn Cv_Personal.wsgi:application --bind "0.0.0.0:8000"´´´
+- Run app with gunicorn with the line `CMD /opt/venv/bin/gunicorn Cv_Personal.wsgi:application --bind "0.0.0.0:8000"`.